How to Enjoy Life and Gain Energy by Paying Attention

 1. As soon as you're awake, breathe deeply, stretch, and pray or meditate.

 2. Eat healthfully, possibly outside or at least near a window.
 Relish the flavor of your food; watch and listen to the wind, birds, trees, water, even the cars going by.
 Notice when you have eaten enough, and realize that you feel peaceful and grateful.

 3. Take time to connect with your roommate, partner, or kids.

 4. Work at your most important tasks first, one at a time, giving each your full attention.
 Realize that if something is worth your time, it's worth doing well.
 Feel less anxiety and stress because you know you're giving your best efforts to the tasks that matter.

 5. Don't be distracted by your phone as you stand in the kitchen making your lunch or boiling the pot for tea.
+Use all of your senses.
 Look at the sunlight shining on the floor.
 Taste the crisp flavors of your salad.
 Listen to the pitch of the kettle as it gets closer to boiling, and smell the bergamot in your Earl Grey.
 Feel the warmth as you lift your cup.

 6. Don't try to squeeze in more tasks than you realistically have time for, and accept that there will be occasional delays and mix-ups.
 Allow a bit of breathing room in your schedule so you don't need to be pushy or fear being late for an appointment.

 8. Observe seasonal changes and the weather as you're driving home.
-The radio isn't simply background noise -- if you like a song that's playing you might tap or sing along.
+The radio doesn't have to be background noise – if you like a song that's playing you might tap or sing along.
 If it brings back memories, think about them.
 Once again, straighten your shoulders and relax your neck, breathing deeply to feel re-energized.

 9. Be a good listener when you spend time with your family and friends.
 Share your successes and struggles and pay attention to theirs.
 Give and receive congratulations and encouragement.
 Realize how much each person means to you.